mullerdavid/ctf_writeups/hcsc24/Forensics_Virtual_Machine/WRITEUP.md

 # Sysmon logs

-The administor also had the sysmon executables on the desktop.
+The administrator also had the sysmon executables on the desktop.
 Checking the event logs confirms a running sysmon.

 # Vulnerable certificate template